strangewarp/Exolith/README.md

-# Tegnesten
+# Tegne
-Firmware for the ATMEGA328-based Tegnesten project (in development).
+Firmware for the ATMEGA328-based Tegne project (in development).